 - Reduce the frequency and severity of operational surprises and losses.

-- Enhance the rigour of the organisation’s risk-response decisions.
+- Enhance the rigour of the organization’s risk-response decisions.

-- Proactively seize on the opportunities presented to the organisation.
+- Proactively seize on the opportunities presented to the organization.

-- Improve the effectiveness of the organisation’s capital deployment.
+- Improve the effectiveness of the organization’s capital deployment.

-When embedded into everyday processes at all levels of the organisation, risk management will drive business performance.
+When embedded into everyday processes at all levels of the organization, risk management will drive business performance.

-ERM integrates risk management activities into the everyday business processes of the organisation, supports and influences pricing, resource allocation and other business decisions.
+ERM integrates risk management activities into the everyday business processes of the organization, supports and influences pricing, resource allocation and other business decisions.